MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/year-prepare-close-statement.md

 ---
 title: Overview of Reports to Help Prepare Closing Statements | Microsoft Docs
-description: Provides an overview of the reports you can use to gather information to prepare your company's closing statements when closing the financial year.
+description: Provides an overview of the reports you can use to gather information to prepare your company's closing statements when closing the fiscal year.
 author: jswymer
 ms.topic: overview
 ms.devlang: na